JThomas404/JThomas404/README.md

 I have been passionate about cloud technologies and automation since my first role as a Cloud Solutions Engineer at **Lorge Technologies**.
 In this position, I helped set up and maintain the on-premise network infrastructure, as well as optimise system performance.
 My experience with cloud computing grew as I moved to **Angamma**, where I took on more complex challenges, in a more advanced position as a network engineering consultant.

-Currently, as a **Cloud Engineer & Solutions Architect** at **Seidor Networks**, my work revolves around optimising AWS, Azure, and Huawei cloud servers, SAP HANA databases, NOC monitoring, and building scalable cloud architectures.
+Currently, as a Cloud Engineer & Solutions Architect at SEIDOR Networks, a company with **1,932+** customers worldwide, my work revolves around optimising AWS, Azure, and Huawei cloud servers, SAP HANA databases, NOC monitoring, and building scalable cloud architectures.
 I thrive on solving complex infrastructure challenges and creating solutions that drive business value.

 ## 📬 **Get in Touch**